Located along the shore of the New River, the Prince depot is an Art Moderne masterpiece built to signal a new era in passenger railroading.

 Chessie's first appearance on behalf of C&O was in the September 1933 issue of Fortune, in an ad that carried "Sleep Like a Kitten" as its slogan.
 So popular was the kitten logo that after Amtrak took over C&O’s passenger service in 1971, Chessie took on a new role, giving her name to the combined C&O, Baltimore & Ohio, and Western Maryland railways under the Chessie System name, and helped them sell their freight service.
 A later merger with the Family Lines railroads created CSX and led to Chessie’s retirement.

-In addition to the waiting area, the 125 foot long by 22 foot wide depot contained restrooms, a ladies' lounge and freight, baggage and express rooms; passengers noted modern technologies such as ultraviolet lights and radiant heating in the floors and ceilings.
-On one end of the waiting room, there is a wall-length photo mural highlighting mining activity and the economic importance of coal to the C&O and region.
-Today, many of those mines are closed, and the one depicted in the mural is gone entirely, along with the accompanying steam-powered trains.
-The artwork remains a tribute to the lives and labor of the region's past.
+In addition to the waiting area and ticket desk, the 125 foot long by 22 foot wide depot contained restrooms, a ladies' lounge and freight, baggage and express rooms; passengers noted modern technologies such as ultraviolet lights and radiant heating in the floor.
+On one end of the waiting room, there is a wall-length photo mural.
+The image, taken by Arnold Eagle in 1944, shows the coal tipple in nearby Crab Orchard and highlights the economic importance of coal mining to the C&O and the region.
+Today, many of the mines are closed, as are the steam-powered trains that carried the coal across the country.

 Prince had been selected as the prototype for this visionary station because it served a great many passengers from nearby Beckley and other communities.
 Beckley is still a thriving community, sitting atop a mountain plateau, rather than down in the relatively cramped and difficult-to-access environs of the river gorge where Prince lies.
 The depot was intended to serve the railroad's newest daylight streamline passenger train from Washington to Cincinnati, The Chessie, but it never went into regular service.